OganAltug/ME462S25_LittleDaisiesMKII/Reports/week10/README.md

 What we have done this week:

-- Robot arm control will be continued, it requires more effort than we have expected. (/10)
+- Robot arm control will be continued, it requires more effort than we have expected.
+(8/10)
 - With the final version of the locking mechanism, the first version of the tool box needs to be tested.
   Accordigly, mechanical system of the toolbox designs must be updated.
-Since the charging will be important part of the toolbox, more search for it must be performed and discussed. (/10)
+Since the charging will be important part of the toolbox, more search for it must be performed and discussed.
+(8/10)
 - Active tools will be discussed and searched.
-(Depending on them PCB specifications will be assigned.) (/10)
+(Depending on them PCB specifications will be assigned.)
+(9/10)
-- Naci tried to deisng a gripper.
+- total (25/30)

 Active tool design ideas:
   - Some Already existing ideas: